Bridge Meals is a crowdfeeding platform

 Will is a founder and operator of multiple Asheville-based ventures focused on community resilience, local economies, and human-centered design.

 After witnessing how restaurants and neighbors showed up for one another during Hurricane Helene, Will created Bridge to turn that moment of collective care into a sustainable, everyday system.
-He leads Bridge's product design, vision, storytelling, partnerships, and operations, with a focus on building trust at the community level.
+He leads product design, vision, storytelling, partnerships, and operations.

 Co-Founder